Nancy Berlinger, Research Scholar

 She co-founded and co-directs The Hastings Center’s project, which maintains a web-based knowledge hub used by clinicians, scholars, students, journalists, and policymakers and has developed policy recommendations for improved city-level solutions in New York City.
 She also directs The Hastings Center’s Visiting Scholar program.

 Her current and recent public service includes the bioethics committee of the White House Office of Science and Technology Policy Initiative on Cancer Diagnostics in Sub-Saharan Africa (2015 – present), the ActionHealthNYC Community Advisory Panel, City of New York (2016 – 2017), and the Care and Coverage Subgroup of the New York City Mayor’s Task Force on Immigrant Health Access (2014 – 2015).
 She serves on the Bioethics Committee at Montefiore Medical Center (Bronx, NY) and is a frequent participant in Montefiore’s Ethics Review Committee process for hospice access for patients alone at the end of life.
 She teaches an interdisciplinary course on migration at Lehman College, City University of New York, Departments of English and Sociology.
-In June 2018, she will be a practitioner fellow at the Bellagio Center of the Rockefeller Foundation.
+In June 2018, she was a practitioner fellow at the Bellagio Center of the Rockefeller Foundation.

 She is a graduate of Smith College and earned a Ph.D. in English literature from the University of Glasgow.
 She received a M.Div., with a focus on ethics, from Union Theological Seminary.

 Think Progress on the good and the bad of Silicon Valley billionaires funding medical research